The Houston Writers Guild Annual Agents & Editors Conference, voted best in Texas!

 A native Texan, she lives in Austin, Texas, with her husband (a Scottish photographer), two sons, and an assortment of dogs and chickens.
 Her home on the web is www.nikkiloftin.com.

-10 a.m. – 12 noon Concurrent sessions and editor/agent pitches and consultations (See agents/editors at bottom of this page)
+10 a.m. – 12 noon Concurrent sessions and editor/agent pitches and consultations (Agents, editors, and presenters bios and speech blurbs are below this schedule)

 12 – 1:00 Break

 1 – 4 p.m.
 Concurrent sessions and editor/agent pitches and consultations

 Magnolia 1 Robin Davidson, How Poetry Can Transform Your Writing

 Magnolia 2 Pamela Fagan Hutchins, Love at First Sight: Creating Your Own Book Launch Marketing Plan

 Magnolia 3 Melanie Bragg, Effortless Marketing: Putting Your Unique Qualities to Work

 Magnolia 2 Larry Leech, G.R.E.A.T.
 Writing

 Magnolia 3 Megan LaFollett, Undercover: Interior Book Design for Self-publishers